ZuPaPa!

-is a platform game developed by Face and published as an arcade video game by SNK on September 1, 2001.
-It stars the eponymous creature.
-Players are tasked with travelling through nine stages, throwing small creatures called Zooks, jumping on and off platforms to navigate level obstacles while dodging and defeating monsters.The game has been re-released through download services for various consoles.
+is a 2001 platform video game developed and published by SNK for the Neo Geo arcade platform.
+It stars the eponymous anthropomorphic creature.
+Players are tasked with travelling through nine stages, throwing small creatures called Zooks, jumping on and off platforms to navigate level obstacles while dodging and defeating minions.
+The game has been re-released through download services for various consoles.